 The company is bent on growth.
 It acquired Instagram in 2012, for instance, along with the platform’s sweet pot of one billion users.

-Facebook now has 2.7 billion active monthly users, according to Statista, and may have found a way to make a profit off its users’ comments, likes, posts, photos, and more.
+Facebook, now run by an organization called “Meta”, has 2.9 billion active monthly users, according to World Population Review, and may have found a way to make a profit off its users’ comments, likes, posts, photos, and more.

 But it also has a dark side.
 There are piles of crap posts from hundreds of hostile sources on Facebook — many of them outright lies dubbed “fake news.”
 Facebook is trying to police its network, but some people wonder if founder Mark Zuckerberg has unleashed something beyond his control.